BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Amps or amplifiers can make your sound stronger and better.
 It is often used in small venues where a full PA system is too much to setup.
 In choosing an amp, find a brand that comes with a tilt-back stand.
 That way, you can position the amp upward.
 This will allow you to hear yourself better while playing on stage.

 For outdoor entertainment, choose a portable amp that can run on electricity and battery.
 This way, you can still use your amp even if you suddenly lose power during a gig.
-However, most of the standalone portable PA systems have a built-in amp with it.
+However, most of the standalone portable systems have a built-in amp with it.
 For smaller gig or busking, a small combo amp would be more than enough to cover the small ground of audience.

 3) Wireless vs. Wired Microphone